 Why Consider Multi-Guided Expeditions?

-If you had to be guided in an exotic place, or anywhere in the world for that matter, would you want to share a guide with a big group of people or feel the advantages of having multiple guides?
+If you had to be guided in an exotic place or anywhere in the world, would you want to share a guide with a big group of people or feel the advantages of having multiple guides?

 Now, consider the possibilities of multi-guided expeditions.